MariPeshko/MiniRT/README.md

 ## How to use the Viewport

-Now that we have the Viewport and its Total width and height, we can calculate the position of each individual Pixel in this 3D space by dividing the width with the total number of Pixels in a row and the height with those in a column.
+Now that we have the Viewport and its Total width and height, we can calculate the position of each individual Pixel in this 3D space by dividing the width by the total number of Pixels in a row and the height with those in a column.

 Instead of fixed positions, you can also calculate each vector to move horizontally and vertically to access each pixel by scaling the vectors with full numbers.